 It is important to understand something of a person's background in order to make sense of what moves them and why they have developed as they do.
 James Hillman talks of the daimon, or the destiny of each person.
 My therapeutic work, as well as teaching and research, are quite clearly influenced by the experiences of my life, or the daimon in action.
-As I was born in 1945, I have a large sweep of life to view and make meaning of - Jung said the task of the second half of life was to make meaning of the first half.
+As I was born in 1945, I have a large sweep of life to view and make meaning of - Jung, following Schopenhauer, said the task of the second half of life is to make meaning of the first half.
 It is clear now, that various threads have woven in and out, some remaining constant and strengthening.

 From the earliest age, I have been compelled to undertake spiritual inquiry.
 My curiosity about the divine has taken me into quite a few cul de sacs, when I followed one or other doctrine or teacher in the hope that they would provide a path for me, that I could just follow.
 I was radically disappointed on more than one occasion, and as a result my gaze was turned within.
 However, for many years I was without a spiritual home, and wandered in the desert, so to speak.
 Then I discovered the work of C.G.
 Jung, and gradually my inner and outer horizons broadened and I began to trust my own thoughts, feelings and experiences.
 It was hard to wean myself from the idea that someone else would know better, however.